rakibahmed2153/rakibahmed2153/README.md

 <h1 align="left">Hello 👋, I'm Rakib Ahmed Riad</h1>
 <h3 align="left"> Software Engineer || Web Penetration Tester || CTF Player </h3>
 <hr>
-<p align="left">II'm Rakib Ahmed Riad.
+<p align="left">I'm Rakib Ahmed Riad.
 Currently, I'm working as a Senior Software Engineer in Sheraspace Limited.
 My key roles are manage a team of 5 people and handle the architecture of the system.
 I have the hand on experience to working with React Js as Frontend and Python flex as Backend development.
 Also I working as a Cyber Security Trainer in Cyber Bangla Organization.
 I am a quick learner and a strong information technology professional with a Bachelor of Science - Bsc in Computer Science And Engineering from American International University-Bangladesh.</p>
 <hr>

 <p align="left">